We’re going to cover all of these factors, and giving a few tips to improve the performance of your CentOS VPS.

 Providing that functionality isn’t only about making their site user friendly, it’s also about providing a service that users can not take advantage of and use for malicious behavior.
 Thankful, WHM makes this easy.

 There are several web hosting tools that you can use to help sell your service including enabling SSH access to your users.
 This can all be done through the WHM UI.

 When allowing SSH access you have to be careful with the amount of access you give your users.
 There are three types of access; open, jailed and closed.
 Open and Closed are self-explanatory, either the user has access or they don’t, however, jailed is a bit different.
-Jailed access means the user will only have access to their home directory, meaning they won’t be able to fiddle with configuration files etc. If SSH is a must, then I strongly suggest setting access to jailed – at the most.
+Jailed access means the user will only have access to their home directory, meaning they won’t be able to fiddle with configuration files etc. If SSH is a must, we strongly suggest setting access to jailed – if they have access at all.

 Stay in tune and never miss a post when you subscribe.